Success Stories

 Our first grant recipient was for a dog we had in foster care named Acorn.
 We had rescued her in October 2022 where she was supposed to have been vaccinated, but when she went to a new foster home where a puppy was there who had just been treated for parvo and she caught the virus and had to be hospitalized.
 We wanted to make sure she survived so we added on an additional treatment of plasma, which cured her in just 2 days.
 She was back to her normal self when we picked up her from the hospital.

 Another one of our lucky recipients was Patti.
 She is also a long time senior of ours who at 15 started to show signs of weight loss back in September 2022.
-We thought was due to her age, but her gait changed and she had a heart mumur that started to become significantly worse.
-We took her in for bloodwork in early January and found out she had kidney disease.
+We thought was due to her age, but her gait changed and she had a heart murmur that started to become significantly worse.
+We took her in for blood work in early January and found out she had kidney disease.
 We started treatment on that right away and only a few weeks later she was having breathing issues so we took her to our vet ASAP only to find out she was in heart failure.
-She spent the day in oxygen and had a echocardiogram and was put on a critical care heart medical treatment for the day.
-She luckily became stable enough to go home where she continued with the heart meds every 8 hrs.
+She spent the day in oxygen and had a echo cardiogram and was put on a critical care heart medical treatment for the day.
+She luckily became stable enough to go home where she continued with the heart medications every eight hrs.
 She spent the next day on observation as the hospital and was given a good, but guarded prognosis since she was fighting two severe medical issues.
 The great news is she is doing MAGNIFICENTLY and is eating and back to her happy adorable self.

 Another grant recipient was for one our seniors in forever foster care named Elvis.
 He is a 13 yr old adorable Chihuahua who had had an oral fistula that was causing issues in his sinus cavity.
 He received a much needed dental with extractions and a surgical flap to close the fistula.
 He is now back to his happy self with no more sinus issues.